farrelleoin93/12-acres-beer/README.md

 - The user should be able to to find out informatiion about the comany via blog posts.
 - The user should be able to register for the website.
 - The user should be able to buy beers easily and securely.
+- The user should be able to leave reviews for the beers.
 - The user should be able to safe their details to their profile and should also have the ability to edit them.
 - The user should be able to contact the owners of the company.